B-Chem: Non-Triazine Based H2S Scavengers

-H2S scavenging is the process of removing H2S from natural gas streams in order to maintain pipeline integrity and safety.
-Bold’s proprietary chemical, SGT-281, is a non-triazine based H2S scavenger.
-Bold provides a full service solution using SGT-281 with Bold’s equipment, or SGT-281 can also be utilized with customer owned equipment.
+Hydrogen Sulfide (H2S) scavenging is the process of removing H2S from natural gas streams to maintain pipeline integrity and safety.
+Bold’s proprietary chemical, SGT-281, is our marquee non-triazine based scavenger, and we also offer two other non-triazine based solutions, FEC-50 and FEC-70.
+Similarly, Bold provides an H2S liquid scavenger to treat H2S found in produced oil, FEC-40.
+Bold provides a full-service solution using all scavengers with Bold’s B-Treat equipment, or the scavengers can also be utilized with customer owned equipment.

 How it Works

-H2S rich gas enters a contact tower where it flows through a fluid bed of SGT-281.
-The bed is enriched with SGT-281 as needed.
+H2S rich gas enters a contact tower where it flows through a fluid bed of SGT-281, FEC-50, or FEC-70.
 The treated gas stream exits the contact tower and flows into a spent solution scrubber where spent chemical is dropped out and the sweet gas exits the gas outlet.
-The non-hazardous spent SGT-281 is sent through a common or dedicated facility drain line.
+The non-hazardous spent chemical is sent through a common or dedicated facility drain line.

 The Bold Advantage

-- Utilizes Emerson’s Zedi Cloud Platform to remotely monitor operations providing real time data, alarms, and reporting
+- Utilizes a cloud-based platform to remotely monitor operations providing real time data, alarms, and reporting

 - More efficient operations by diagnosing alarms and the health of the units before going to location